rlwest/Barista/README.md

 * Stepper folder
    * This was an idea for a viewer that could navigate the Markdown Pseudo Code
       * as if one were a barista in the Lofi Cafe
+* Interuptions should probably not be a folder